dmbrownlee/demo/networkplus/labfiles/lab08-1/README.md

 For this lab, we're going to be viewing the TCP Three-way handshake.
 You should already know from the chapter that this process is used to establish a reliable connection between two machine for transferring data such as webpages.

-The Three-way handsack consists of the following steps: SYN, SYN-ACK, ACK.
+The Three-way handshake consists of the following steps: SYN, SYN-ACK, ACK.
 Your challenge within this lab is to find the first occurance of this process.
 By now, you should have a good understanding of filtering in Wireshark.
 Try and answer the following questions:

 Question 1 : What is the packet number of the first SYN request?
 Question 2 : What is the packet number of the last ACK request?